 If you have certain risk factors for hepatitis B, Arzerra can cause this condition to come back or get worse, which could lead to liver failure or death.
 You will need frequent blood tests to check your liver function.

 Arzerra may cause a serious viral infection of the brain that can lead to disability or death.
 Call your doctor right away if you have any change in your mental state, decreased vision, or problems with speech or walking.

-To make sure Arzerra is safe for you, tell your doctor if you have:
+To make sure Arzerra is safe for you, tell your doctor if you have ever had:

-FDA pregnancy category C. It is not known whether Arzerra will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Using Arzerra during pregnancy could affect the immune system of the unborn baby.
+Tell your doctor if you are pregnant or if you become pregnant while using this medicine.

 It is not known whether ofatumumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Arzerra is given as an infusion into a vein.
 A healthcare provider will give you this injection.
 You may be given other medications to help prevent a reaction to the infusion.
 You may need to start using these medications up to 2 hours before the start of your ofatumumab infusion.

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Arzerra.

 Arzerra is usually given in a 28-day treatment cycle.
 You may need to use the medicine only during the first 1 or 2 weeks of each cycle.
 Your dosing schedule may change with further doses.
 Your doctor will determine how long to treat you with ofatumumab.